 Spray Foam Insulation

-Spray foam insulation is commonly used to plug up holes and gaps where air is escaping or entering a home.
-We use spray foam to not only air seal any gaps or voids in the attic floor associated with wire or plumbing penetrations, light fixtures, interior and exterior wall top plates and open chases, but it could also be used to insulate the attic roof slope.
-Commonly known as a “Hot Roof”, this sometimes is the best option for homes where insulating the attic floor is simply not a viable option.
+- As insulation along the attic roof slope.
+Commonly known as a spray foam “hot roof,” this sometimes is the best option for homes where insulating the attic floor is simply not a viable option.
 One such example might be a “Cape Cod” style home with small knee wall attics that are used entirely for storage.

 Frozen Pipe Prevention

-Spray foam can also be useful in preventing pipes in unconditioned areas of the house from freezing, which is an issue for many homeowners living in colder climates.
-By adding spray foam insulation to the exterior of an unconditioned area (i.e. crawlspace or knee wall attic) any pipes or ducts within that space are essentially brought into a conditioned area.
-This could end up saving homeowners thousands of dollars over the years on future repairs, and also in heating and cooling costs!
-And perhaps the best part, spray foam insulation will never deteriorate.
-Once it is installed, it will last forever!
+Spray foam can also help prevent pipes in unconditioned areas of the house from freezing, which is an issue for many homeowners living in Long Island.
+By adding spray foam insulation to the exterior of an unconditioned area (i.e. crawl space or attic knee walls), any pipes or ducts within that space are given extra protection against the cold.
+This could end up saving homeowners thousands of dollars over the years on future repairs as well as heating and cooling costs!
+And perhaps the best part — spray foam insulation will never deteriorate.

 Schedule a Free Energy Assessment with Home Efficiency Experts Today

 Could your home benefit from spray foam insulation upgrades?
 Home Efficiency Experts’ free home energy assessment is one of the best ways to find out.
 During an assessment, a trained building science expert will inspect your home, looking for areas with poor insulation or air leaks.
 They may also run blower door tests or use infrared cameras to accurately measure how energy efficient your home currently is, and where upgrades will have the biggest impact.